 \subsubsection{Dimensions of Creativity Considered}

-The fourteen key components of SPECS are: active involvement and persistence; dealing with uncertainty; domain competence; general intellect; generation of results; independence and freedom; intention and emotional involvement; originality; progression and development; social interaction and communication; spontaneity/subconscious processing; thinking and evaluation; value; variety, divergence, experimentation.
-However, SPECS does not constrain researchers to use all of them; moreover, domain-specific components can be added as well.
+The fourteen key components of SPECS are: active involvement and persistence; dealing with uncertainty; domain competence; general intellect; generation of results; independence and freedom; intention and emotional involvement; originality; progression and development; social interaction and communication; spontaneity/subconscious processing; thinking and evaluation; value; and variety, divergence, and experimentation.
+However, SPECS does not restrict researchers to use all of them; moreover, domain-specific components can be added as well.